dagronf/DSFLabelledTextField/README.md

 * `labelForegroundColor` : The color of the label text
 * `labelBackgroundColor` : The color behind the label
 * `labelWidth` : The width of the label.
 If set to -1, fits the label size to the label text.
+* `labelAlignment` : The alignment of the label.
+Useful if you have multiple label fields that you want to synchronise the width for.
+Defaults to `NSTextAlignment.center`

 ## More screenshots